 Let us suppose that both the client application and the receiving application backend is configured with different services, and payload conversion is required to send appropriate data.
 In a typical scenario, the payload conversion will take place first followed by the Content Type conversion.
 That is, the Content Type conversion will take place on the converted payload.

 The Content Type header will be specified in the Transformation script.
-After payload conversion, the Gateway will modify the Content Type header of the converted payload by using the client specified value or default value (application/xml
+After payload conversion, the Gateway will modify the Content Type header of the converted payload by using the client specified value or default value (application/xml for XML payload and application/json for JSON payload) hardcoded in the Gateway and send it to the backend.

 This payload and Content Type conversion is applicable for both request and response scenarios.
 In case of response, the Content Type will be defined by the backend, and conversion will take place in the Gateway.

 The client may also modify the Content Type with custom value in the transformation script.
-If the Content-Type header is not modified in the script, or in case of faulty script, gateway will modify the headers, based on the converted payload, by using the default values (application/xml
+If the Content-Type header is not modified in the script, or in case of faulty script, gateway will modify the headers, based on the converted payload, by using the default values (application/xml for XML and application/json) for JSON payload.

 Accept header